 Tips for Taking Boda Bodas in Uganda

-Try to flag down a moving boda if possible.
-For whatever reason, they tend to be cheaper.
+- Try to flag down a moving boda if possible- For whatever reason, they tend to be cheaper than the guys waiting at the boda stations.

-Negotiate- Boda boda drivers often try to overcharge foreigners.
+- Negotiate- Boda boda drivers often try to overcharge foreigners.
 A short ride of a couple of km should cost 2000-3000 shillings.
 A ride halfway across town might cost 7000-8000 shillings.
 A ride from one end of the city to the other might cost 10,000-15,000 shillings.
+You will pay more than the locals but it will only be a dollar or two extra.

-Carry small bills- Many boda drivers don’t carry change.
+- Carry small bills- Many boda drivers don’t carry change.
 Sometimes they have a few thousand shillings.
 They can’t break large notes.
-Try to pay in exact change when possible.
+Try to pay in exact change.

-Don’t hire a random boda driver off the street at night- You could get robbed.
+- Don’t hire a random boda driver off the street at night- You could get robbed.
 Instead, use Safe Boda or call an Uber.
-If you’re in a situation where you have to take a random boda at night, go to a boda stand where there are lots of drivers.

 Taxi (shared minibus)

-In Uganda, the word taxi refers to a shared minibus taxi.
+In Uganda, the word taxi refers to a shared minibus.
 Not a private taxi.
-Taxis run on set routes all across the city.
-They also run between nearby cities.
+Taxis run on set routes.
+There are routes running all over cities and between cities.

 The drawback to taking taxis is that they are incredibly slow.
 They don’t leave until they are completely full.
 Most taxis hold around 15 people.
-If there are only a few people in the taxi when you arrive, you’ll be waiting for a while.
-You might sit around for an hour or more waiting for passengers.
+If there are only a few people in the taxi when you arrive, you might sit around for an hour or more waiting for passengers.
 If a few people get off, sometimes they’ll stop in the middle of the route to wait for more passengers.
 They’re also uncomfortable.
 Everyone is packed inside.
 Taxis get hot and smelly.

 Uber